Phoenix Movies Channel

 Phoenix Movies Channel is one of the six channels that Phoenix Television operates.
-It was launched on August 28, 1998, and replaced Star Chinese Movies in Hong Kong and mainland China and serves as an encrypted pay-television service.
-Currently the encrypted signal is beamed via AsiaSat 3S across China, Vietnam (Via HTVC) and South Korea (Via SBS).
-In the beginning, it was broadcast via cable in Hong Kong, and via satellite to Taiwan, and other regions worldwide besides the mainland.
-Due to stiff competition from other Chinese movie channels, the channel was withdrawn from those regions.
+It was launched on August 28, 1998, and replaced Star Chinese Movies in Hong Kong and mainland China.
+It serves as an encrypted pay-television service.
+Currently, the encrypted signal is beamed via AsiaSat 3S across China, Vietnam (Via HTVC) and South Korea (Via SBS).
+At first, it was broadcast via cable in Hong Kong, and via satellite to Taiwan, and other regions worldwide.
+However, due to stiff competition from other Chinese movie channels, the channel was withdrawn from those regions.

-The movies are aired in their original language and occasionally comes with Chinese Subtitles (China) and Korean Subtitles (South Korea).
+To preserve the originality of the movies, all films are aired in their original language and are occasionally shown with Chinese subtitles (China) and Korean subtitles (South Korea).

-Phoenix Movies Channel showcases Hollywood blockbusters, Chinese top hits as well as international award-winning titles.
-Over 280 movie titles are shown each month, of which 80% are Asian productions from libraries including Golden Harvest, Golden Princess and Media Asia featuring renowned directors like Wong Kar-wai, Tsui Hark, as well as top artists such as Jackie Chan, Chow Yun-fat, Tony Leung, Maggie Chow, Andy Lau, Stephen Chow, and Leon Lai.
+Over 280 movie titles are shown each month, of which 80% are Asian productions from libraries including Golden Harvest, Golden Princess and Media Asia featuring renowned directors such as Wong Kar-wai and Tsui Hark, and star actors such as Jackie Chan, Chow Yun-fat, Tony Leung, Maggie Chow, Andy Lau, Stephen Chow, and Leon Lai.
 The remaining 20% of the programming comprises Hollywood and international blockbusters.
-To preserve the originality of the movies, all films are shown in original soundtracks with Chinese subtitles.